 Formerly a separate village, San Angel is one of the more charming of Mexico's suburbs, an exclusive neighbourhood with ancient mansions and colonial houses along cobbled streets.
-It is famed for its Saturday craft market in the pretty Plaza San Jacinto, which brings colour, crowds and a festive atmosphere to the area, and has excellent art and handicrafts for sale.
-The suburb is crammed with little restaurants and cafes, offering the city's best dining experiences, albeit expensive.
-There are several museums of interest, including the Studio Museum of Mexico, which boasts great exhibits on famous Mexican artists Diego Rivera and Frida Kahlo.
-The El Carmen complex is one of the prime attractions of the neighbourhood: El Carmen consists of a lovely triple-domed church, a former monastery, school buildings, and a museum.
-The monastery was founded in 1613 and the church was built by 1626.
-The museum is one of the most visited in the city and exhibits a number of historical artefacts from the complex, a collection of colonial era art, and a crypt area dedicated to mummies which attracts many curious tourists.
-San Angel is surrounded by a volcanic rock bed called the Pedregal, formed in a long-ago volcanic eruption and parts of this unusual landscape have been declared protected areas where visitors can see the endemic flora and fauna.
+It's famed for its Saturday craft market in the pretty Plaza San Jacinto, which brings colour, crowds and a festive atmosphere to the area, and has excellent art and handicrafts for sale.
+The suburb is crammed with little restaurants and cafes, several museums exhibiting the works of Frida Kahlo and others, and the lovely El Carmen complex consisting of a triple-domed church, a former monastery and a museum.
+San Angel is surrounded by a volcanic rock bed called the Pedregal.
+Parts of this unusual landscape have been declared protected areas where visitors can see the endemic flora and fauna.